Error Bounds of Supervised Classification from Information-Theoretic Perspective: Application to Deep Learning

+In this subsection, from our derived upper bound on fitting error, we can infer theoretically that an increase in the maximum eigenvalue of the structural matrix corresponds to enhanced performance, aligning with the principles posited by the flat minima theory.

-Hence, minimizing $\lambda_{\max}$ is equivalent to minimizing $F(\theta,q_{Y|x})$, which gives rise to the following corollary. \begin{corollary}[Minimum largest eigenvalue] Reducing the largest eigenvalue of $H(f_\theta(x))$ is advantageous for controlling fitting errors. \end{corollary} In the flat minima theory, it is posited that flat minima generalize better than sharp (non-flat) minima, and the largest eigenvalue of the Hessian of the loss with respect to the model parameters on the training set serves as a metric for flatness.
-Similar to flat minima but with a twist, we have demonstrated that decreasing the largest eigenvalue of eNTK helps in reducing fitting errors.
+In the flat minima theory, it is posited that flat minima generalize better than sharp (non-flat) minima, and the largest eigenvalue of the Hessian of the loss with respect to the model parameters on the training set serves as a metric for flatness.
+Similar to flat minima but with a twist, we have demonstrated that decreasing the largest eigenvalue of structural matrix helps in reducing fitting errors.
 We now proceed to establish the equivalence between the two concepts, thereby indirectly substantiating the efficacy and validity of our proposed bound.
 Prior to presenting the theorem, we provide the following lemmas, which are instrumental in proving the theorem. \begin{lemma} Let $A=(a_{ij})_{m\times m}$ be a symmetric matrix.
 Then, we have

 \end{lemma} \begin{proof}

 Given $A=(a_{ij})_{m\times m}$ be a symmetric matrix, then we have $\lambda_{\min}(A)\ge 0$.
 Since the sum of eigenvalues is equal to $\mathrm{trace}(A)$, thus we have

 By the Courant-Fisher min-max theorem, we have